open-component-model/ocm/docs/lib/introduction.md

 ## Section 3.4 - Contexts

-Here, the different registries shown in the overview are explained.
+Here, the different contexts shown in the overview are explained.

 A context object is the entry point for using dedicated functional areas.
 It bundles all settings and extensions point implementations for this area.